dlior/panopto-videos-downloader/README.md

 ## Disclaimer

-The tool above is for research purpose only not for human consumption, I am not responsible for any use of this program, please read [Panopto Privacy Policy](https://www.panopto.com/privacy/) before using this.
+The tool above is for research purpose only not for human consumption, I am not responsible for any use of this program, please read [Panopto Terms of Service](https://www.panopto.com/terms-of-service/) before using this.